 In the past decade, plants have seen maintenance and reliability improvement as one of the best areas to improve profits.
-This has led to a proliferation of consultants, training companies, hardware and software firms, and other suppliers of products and services.
-Just attend a trade show and you'll see a wide array of choices for the M&R pro.
+This has led to a proliferation of consultants, training companies, hardware and software firms, and other maintenance and reliability suppliers.
+Just attend a trade show and you'll see a wide array of choices for the maintenance and reliability professional.

-While there are many reputable suppliers and providers in the marketplace, there are also plenty of charlatans and sharks.
+While there are many reputable maintenance and reliability suppliers and providers in the marketplace, there are also plenty of charlatans and sharks.
 I believe it's important for you to be aware of the possible environments that can exist and make educated decisions.
 Some of the top red flags are:

 Companies that claim they can design an engineered maintenance and reliability plan for you but do not have a core competency in a certain area.
 An example of this would be a company that has little to no knowledge and experience in predictive technologies.
 As a consequence, the company will drive your maintenance strategy toward the only thing they understand - preventive maintenance.
 As RCM theory explains, many failures modes and equipment defects are best detected using condition-based methods instead of the traditional preventive tasks of repair and/or replace.